SoftBank on course for record profit, expanding online empire

 Alibaba has been a key part of the alchemy.
 Son initially invested $20 million in the Chinese company in 2000, just a year after Jack Ma started it in his apartment.

-Alibaba is now the world's biggest online retailer, outstripping Amazon.com Inc (AMZN.O) and eBay Inc (EBAY.O), and SoftBank is its biggest shareholder with a 36.7 percent stake.
+Alibaba is now the world's biggest online retailer, outstripping Amazon.com Inc and eBay Inc, and SoftBank is its biggest shareholder with a 36.7 percent stake.

 (Additional reporting by Sophie Knight; Editing by Edmund Klamann and Matt Driskill)